 8. Training for the Brain

 Lifelong learners are always looking for ways to beef up the ‘ol gray matter.
 Give the learner in your life a boost with Lumosity Brain Games.

-Ah, a mainstay of New Year’s resolutions: “This year I am going to learn to speak ___________.”
+Ah, a mainstay of many a New Year’s resolution: “This year I am going to learn to speak ___________.”
 Help the learner in your life keep that resolution with some great language learning options like those from Transparent.com or Rosetta Stone.

 10. Learn to Save the World $25 at a Time

 Kiva is a nonprofit that facilitates micro-lending to entrepreneurs across the world.
 By lending as little as US $25, you can help a shop owner in Ghana increase her inventory or a small farmer in Costa Rica build a greenhouse.
 (Examples of projects I have helped fund through my Kiva account.)
 Naturally, you can’t help but learn something along the way.
 US $25 gets you a downloadable Kiva gift card to fund a friend or family member’s account.

 Got other ideas?
 Please share them in the comments.

 I am an avid lifelong learner who writes and speaks frequently on the critical role of learning in our fast-changing world.